 Having access to a hosting environment that offers cPanel will make managing your WordPress site a whole lot easier.

-We recommend watching the following video series in addition to the tutorials:
+We suggest watching the following video tutorials in addition to the step-by-step tutorials in this module:

-You can access these videos online anytime by becoming a member of WPTrainMe.com (Pro Edition).
+You can view these videos online anytime by becoming a member of WPTrainMe.com (Pro Edition).

 The above list contains just some of the criteria you should keep in mind when choosing a webhosting solution for your website.
 In addition to pricing and payment options (e.g. monthly, yearly), other factors in your decision may include: